 Key point

 This approximate agreement between the normal distribution and data is sometimes called the empirical rule.
-Since the empirical rule seems to hold here, we can concisely summarize the 507 relative changes observed in GM92 with just a mean and SD.
+Since the empirical rule approximates the distribution of these returns, we can concisely summarize the 1,006 returns observed in Microsoft stock with just a mean and SD.
 The empirical rule translates these two summary statistics into statements about where the values concentrate.

 A cool thing about normally distributed data is that the mean and standard deviation summarize all we may need to know about the dataset.